ephsmith/rpi/README.md

 print(sensor.distance())
 ~~~

-*Note*: If you installed into a virtual environment, you'll need to activate the venv first.
+*Note*: If you installed into a virtual environment, you'll need to
+ activate the venv *prior to executing the script*.

-The Arm class is currently useful for the LynxMotion AL5B/SSC-23U
+The `Arm` class is currently useful for the LynxMotion AL5B/SSC-23U
 combination.
 Here's an example:

 ~~~ python